TalesJulianLeite/custom-filter/README.md

 # custom-filter
-Custom Filter and Specification Facade
+Custom Filter and Specification Facade with easy implementation to customize your filters with Spring Boot 3 anda Java 17;